greendook/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+the DOM is the document object model it defines the logical structure of documents and the way documents is accessed and manipulated.

 2. What is an event?

+events are 'things' that happen to the html elements, javascript reacts to these events

 3. What is an event listener?

+an interface that represents an object that can handle an event dispatched by an event target object

 4. Why would we convert a NodeList into an Array?

+multiple ways, one way is to use the const nodelist = document.querySelectorAll(‘.divy’) const divyArray = Array.from(nodelist) methos

 5. What is a component?

+a reusable set of logic and interface elements.

 ### Git Set up